SOCIAL SECURITY ADMINISTRATION

-There are several programs that are administered by the Social Security Administration including Social Security Annuity (SSA or retirement), Disability Insurance (SSDI) benefits, and Survivor benefits.
+There are several programs that are administered by the Social Security Administration including Social Security Annuity (SSA or retirement), Disability Insurance (SSDI) benefits, and Survivor Benefits.
 Each program has different eligibility requirements.
 Click here for information on applying for benefits.

 My office is frequently contacted by constituents who have questions about their retirement benefits or their applications for disability benefits.
-Here are a few of the most common questions my office receives concerning Social Security benefits and programs:

 When can I begin collecting Social Security Annuity/SSA (retirement) benefits?